 Father-son love-triangle drama Forty Shades of Blue & anti-war documentary Why We Fight among Sundance winners

-2005 Sundance winners announced: Ira Sachs’ Forty Shades of Blue topped the Dramatic U.S. category at this year’s Sundance Film Festival, held in Park City, Utah, between Jan.
+This year’s Sundance winners have been announced: Ira Sachs’ Forty Shades of Blue topped the Dramatic U.S. category at this year’s Sundance Film Festival, held in Park City, Utah, between Jan.
 20–30.

 Reportedly inspired by Satyajit Ray’s 1964 Indian drama Charulata, Forty Shades of Blue centers on a love triangle consisting of a Memphis-based music producer (Rip Torn), his Russian companion (Dina Korzun), and the producer’s estranged son (Darren E. Burrows).
 Sachs co-wrote the screenplay with Michael Rohatyn.